cherry-nft/eliza/docs/notes/artcade-vectors.md

 ❌ No pattern optimization service
 ❌ Missing training data collection
 ❌ No integration with Eliza's fine-tuning infrastructure

-Missing Infrastructure Integration
-Need to properly use Eliza's embedding cache system Should implement proper vector similarity search with thresholds Need to add proper error handling for database operations

 // Need these test categories: